-That doesn’t mean that you don’t get the occasional sad-faced vendor of incense who won’t take no for an answer or someone like the guy that likes to pop his glass eyeball out, of course.
+That doesn't mean that you don't get the occasional incense vendor who won't take no for an answer or someone like the guy that likes to pop his glass eyeball out, of course.
 But, in my experience, they are in the minority.

 If they're as smart as the guy in the glasses, they anticipate their customers' needs.
 When it has rained, he's offered me umbrellas.
 When it has been cold, he has peddled hats.